simphotonics/benchmark_runner/README.md

 *  The output directory must *exist* and the user must have *write access*.
 * When exporting benchmark scores to a file colorized output is disabled by default.
-To enable is use the command option ``-c`` or ``--color-output``.
+To enable it use the command option ``-c`` or ``--color-output``.
 * The functions [`benchmark`][benchmark] and
 [`asyncBenchmark`][asyncBenchmark] accept the optional parameter `scoreEmitter`,